 What Are the Benefits of a Microservices Architecture?

-The microservices architecture is a model that facilitates a desired operation model – 87% of microservices users agree that microservices adoption is worth the expense and effort.
+The microservices architecture is a model that facilitates the desired operation model – 87% of microservices users agree that microservices adoption is worth the expense and effort.
 That’s because:

 This is the most crucial characteristic of microservices, and the main reason so many organizations choose to implement them.
 This means that code changes and new features can be deployed more easily and more often, which significantly increases speed and agility.